 Sitting in the firm's white-collar and complex litigation group, Olivia focuses on investigations involving the US Department of Justice, Securities and Exchange Commission, Commodity Futures Trading Commission, State Attorneys General, the New York State Department of Financial Services and other regulators.

 These investigations frequently involve allegations of fraud, market manipulation, market misconduct, antimoney laundering violations or Foreign Corrupt Practice Act (FCPA) violations.
 Olivia also advises organisations on civil securities fraud actions and commercial disputes.

-Olivia began her career in the financial industry as a banker with Morgan Stanley.
-During her legal career, she has clerked for the Honorable Robert D. Sack of the US Court of Appeals for the Second Circuit.back to tab navigation
+Following law school, Olivia clerked for the Honorable Robert D. Sack of the United States Court of Appeals for the Second Circuit.

-- Representing a global financial institution during investigations by the Department of Justice, the Commodity Futures Trading Commission and the New York State Department of Financial Services, along with the UK’s Financial Conduct Authority, into alleged manipulation and collusion in the setting of global foreign currency exchange rates.
+Representing a global financial institution in investigations by the Department of Justice, the CFTC, the FCA and the NYSDFS into allegations of manipulation and collusion in the setting of global foreign-exchange benchmarks.

-- Acting on behalf of multiple Swiss banks in the Department of Justice’s investigation into cross-border banking practices, including representing eight banks in the DOJ’s Swiss Banks Program.
+Acting on behalf of multiple Swiss banks in the Department of Justice’s investigation into cross-border banking practices, including representing eight banks in the DOJ’s Swiss Banks Program.